 His first job was working for a newspaper, which began his writing career.
 His first love was with a married woman at the age of 18.
 He pulled himself out of poverty with many business endeavors and became famous for many of his accomplishments.

 He wrote in such a way that I felt as if I were reading a personal email from him.
-He clearly had the reader in mind whenever he wrote anything to be used for his books.
+He had the reader in mind whenever he wrote anything for his books.

 He was a revolutionary statesman and was involved with the Committee of Five1 that drafted the Declaration of Independence.
 His signature is also on the United States Constitution and the peace treaty for the end of the Revolutionary War with Britain.